Regression on offense, special teams hurting Cardinals

 The regression has left some wondering if the NFL has figured out how to handle Murray.

-“I’m not sure if ‘figured out’ is the right word,” Kingsbury said.
+“I’m not sure if ‘figured out’ is the right word,” coach Kliff Kingsbury said.
 “They obviously had a good plan and wanted to try and contain him in the running game, and when that happens, we’ve got to be more productive with the backs in getting yards that way.
 I thought at times we were, but just not consistent enough in that run game.”

 The Cardinals need to figure it out in a hurry.
 Arizona (6-5) has a crucial NFC West game against the Los Angeles Rams on Sunday.